Click here to view ACEVO's staff diversity targets.

 Heloisa Righetto, communications officer

-Heloisa joined ACEVO in November 2018 as communications officer.
-Passionate about using social media and online content to create communities, she worked as an editor for trend forecasting website WGSN and contributed to travel blogs and websites.
+Passionate about using social media and online content to create communities, Heloisa worked as an editor for trend forecasting website WGSN and contributed to travel blogs and websites.
 In 2015 she co-founded a feminist digital platform which includes Youtube live broadcasts as well as podcasts, texts and social media.
-She was a communications volunteer at Latin American Women’s Aid before joining ACEVO.
+She was a communications volunteer at Latin American Women’s Aid before joining ACEVO in November 2018.
 Her MA research focused on digital activism, more specifically on the emotional impact of feminist hashtags.

 Jennifer Sowerby, salesforce administrator